 What is the NPS?

-In our case, the NPS gives us a top level overview of how our clients think we’re performing as an agency.
+In our case, the NPS gives us a top-level overview of how our clients think we’re performing as an agency.
 We ask all clients to answer a straightforward question – how likely would you be to recommend us?
 Simply give a score of 0-10, followed by as much detail as you’d like.

-The scores are calculated and come up with an overall score we measure ourselves against.
 Within the NPS system, the scores people give mean they fall into one of three categories:

 When clients are in 9 or 10 territory, there is a strong relationship.
 It means the client trusts our recommendations and we can push forward quickly.
 This is where we want everyone to be, as it shows we’re making the right impact and delivering the best results.